-The main goal of the Pareto distribution is to classify maintenance interventions according to their frequency, then to rank them according to their priority.
+The main goal of the Pareto distribution is to classify maintenance interventions according to their frequency and then to rank them according to their priority.
 The steps required to create a Pareto diagram are:

 - gather interventions per type of failure

 - classify those groups in ascending order